Chen Cuello

 Strengths of Object-Oriented Databases:

-• Can store complex data and relationships between data
+• Can store complex data and relationships between data.

 • Often better suited for object-oriented programming languages like Java, C++, etc. because they use the same model.